 Alternatively, you could stay in one of the nearby resort towns of Playas del Coco or Tamarindo and get your teeth done just a few steps from the ocean.

-Finding the best dentist in Costa Rica for your needs is a big decision.
+Finding the best dentist in Costa Rica for dental implants or your other needs is a big decision.
 Especially if it’s your first time getting dental work overseas, it’s natural to have some reservations.
 The best advice we can give is to do as much research as possible into the Costa Rica dental clinic, treatment and dentist in Costa Rica that you’re considering.

 To get a rounded view of the clinic’s services, search online for reviews and testimonials from past patients.
 When you’re thousands of miles away, word of mouth can be one of the most reliable ways to judge a place.
 Have you seen our article dedicated to Costa Rica dental reviews?

 Costa Rica dental clinics are used to answering questions from prospective patients, so don’t be shy to request all the information you want.
-Communicating with the clinic and dentist ahead of your visit should help put you at ease.
-If you feel uncomfortable for any reason, don’t feel like you have any obligation to go ahead with treatment.
+Communicating with the clinic and dentist in Costa Rica ahead of your visit should help put you at ease.
+If you feel uncomfortable for any reason, don’t feel like you have any obligation to go ahead with the treatment.

-If possible, speak directly to the dentist who will be treating you so you can get an idea of his or her English level.
+If possible, speak directly to the dentist in Costa Rica who will be treating you so you can get an idea of his or her English level.
 It’s good to have the reassurance that you’ll be able to communicate clearly before, during, and after your procedure.

 Here are some questions to ask as you do your research on dental work in Costa Rica:

-- What training does the dentist have (including continuing education) and can you see evidence of this?
+- What training does the dentist in Costa Rica have (including continuing education) and can you see evidence of this?